ARM-software/acle/CONTRIBUTING.md

 document.
 For an example, see [this PR](https://github.com/ARM-software/acle/pull/19).

-The branch `latest-release` is pointing at the more recent release of the specs, and it is used to build the [website of the ACLE project](https://arm-software.github.io/acle).
+The branch `latest-release` is pointing at the most recent release of the specs, and it is used to build the [website of the ACLE project](https://arm-software.github.io/acle).